nsavageJVM/golang_tutorials/README.md

 # go_appengine_tutorial

-go_appengine_tutorial is a tutorial project for  [EDUONIX](http://www.eduonix.com/)  Introduction to Golang programming
+golang_tutorials  is a tutorial project for  [EDUONIX](http://www.eduonix.com/)  Introduction to Golang programming